ddnexus/pagy/docs/how-to.md

 If you need to further customize the provided styles, you don't necessary need to override the helpers/templates.
 Here are a few alternatives:

 - define the CSS styles to apply to the pagy CSS classes
-- when sass/scss is available: extend the pagy CSS classes with some framework defined class, using the `@extend` sass/scss directive
+- if sass/scss is available: extend the pagy CSS classes with some framework defined class, using the `@extend` sass/scss directive
 - use the jQuery `addClass` method
 - use a couple of lines of plain javascript